 - Do establish a daily routine and stick to it

 - Do schedule the day's tasks and meet your own deadlines

 - Do stay in regular contact with the main office

 - Don't take work home that requires group decisions or input

 - Don't run to the refrigerator too often!

-If you are a start-up in the Corsham area and would like to discuss any issue, contact the team at The Aylmer-Kelly Partnership.
+If you are in the Corsham area and would like the support of an experienced firm of accountants and business advisers, contact The Aylmer-Kelly Partnership.